VishnuRaghuram94/AgrVATE/README.md

 	cp ./usearch11.0.667_i86linux32 $(dirname "$(which agrvate)") #Copies usearch binary to the same directory as agrvate

 ***NOTE:*** Currently, only the 32-bit version of usearch is free to use.
 This version is not supported by WSL or MacOS (post-Catalina).
 Therefore, it is recommended to use AgrVATE on Linux machines or older versions MacOS.
-If you are unable to run usearch, use the ```-m``` option to run MUMmer instead.
+If you are unable to run usearch, use the ```-m``` option to run MUMmer instead (IN BETA).
 However, please note that if there are large insertions/deletions in the agr-operon, MUMmer can split the alignment into 2 and the resulting extracted agr-operon will not be intact, in which case frameshift detection using snippy is not run.

 ---